-How many volumes of The Mystery of History will there be?
+How many volumes are in The Mystery of History series?

 How does MOH work for all ages?